LowGravityPL/raccoonwp.github.io/index.md

 ---

 # RaccoonWP
-Raccoon is a modern WordPress Architecture Stack and Starter Theme based on PHP/Composer which uses modern technologies NodeJs/Webpack to build theme assets.
+Raccoon is a modern WordPress architecture stack which comes with a Starter Theme.
+The stack is based on Composer on the backend and NodeJs and Webpack on the frontend.
+This composition allows for quick, stable and development using the tools which are state of the art in 2018.

-Use it as your boilerplate to obtain optimal, stable architecture with performance and security in mind.
+You should use our project as your boilerplate to obtain optimal, stable architecture with performance and security in mind.

-It is best suited for fresh projects though there is no problem to implement it into existing project.
+It is best suited for fresh projects though there is no problem in implementing it into existing ones.

 ### Technical Requirements
 - [WordPress](https://wordpress.org/) 4.0+ (or 4.8 if You use extended CPTs)
 - [PHP](https://secure.php.net/) 7.0 or newer
 - [PHP Composer](https://getcomposer.org/)
-- [Node and NPM](https://nodejs.org/) (optional if you do not want develop theme)
+- [Node and NPM](https://nodejs.org/) (required only if you want to use our theme as well)

 ### Features
 - Architecture: